 - 1. Issue the resident a room key/ activate their student ID. - 2.
 Give the resident a Room Condition Report (RCR) that has been completed by the RA for that building/floor. - 3.
 Give the resident the pink copy of the contract. - 4.
-The original will be filed in the University Housing office until the resident checks out of the residence hall.
+The original will be filed in the University Housing Office.